CoderTVGuy/JNFS-Small/README.md

 ## Notice
 <br>
-This project and its code will not be updated anymore due to spaghetti code I would rewrite the entire project if I were to update it and release it in a seperate repository.
+This project and its code will not be updated anymore due to spaghetti code If I were to update the project most likely I would rewrite the entire project's code and I would release it in a seperate repository.
 But I would like to reuse the concept in a future project.

 ## Filesystem's purpose
 <br>